Judge reverses course, allows Kasem's water, food, medicine to end

 After Kasem was told he had Parkinson’s in 2007, he signed a document giving his oldest children authority to make his medical decisions if he should become unable to do so himself.

 The power of attorney statement signed by Kasem on November 11, 2007, included a declaration that he did not want to be kept alive with “any form of life sustaining procedures, including nutrition and hydration” if it “would result in a mere biological existence, devoid of cognitive function, with no reasonable hope of normal functioning.”

-This document, which snubbed Kasem's wife, set the stage for the legal battle that would erupt six years later as his health deteriorated and his children accused the stepmother of shutting them out of their father's life.
+This document, which snubbed Kasem’s wife, set the stage for the legal battle that would erupt six years later as his health deteriorated and his children accused their stepmother of shutting them out of their father’s life.
 It would serve as a legal basis for his daughter to have doctors discontinue infusions of water, food and medicine.

 ‘Let Casey see his kids’

 Kasem’s oldest daughters took to the streets of the exclusive Holmby Hills community in early October 2013 to publicly demand that their stepmother allow them to see their father.
 Kerri Kasem told reporters that Jean Kasem had kept them away for the previous three months and she was worried about his health.

 “I don’t get it, I don’t understand it,” she told CNN.
 “He has Parkinson’s, and all the research we’ve done indicates socialization would help him.”

 About a dozen people who said they were friends of Kasem joined the daughters in the sign-waving demonstration at the entrance to the Kasem estate.
 “Let Casey see his kids,” one sign read.
 His younger brother, Mouner Kasem, flew to Los Angeles from Michigan to hold a sign that read: “I miss my brother”.